 Nolan has performed at the Newport Folk Festival (RI), Cambridge Folk Festival (MA), Boston Folk Festival (MA), Telluride Bluegrass Festival (CO), Sedona Bluegrass Festival (AZ), Tweed River Music Festival (VT), Roots on the River (VT), Tilted Earth Music Festival (AZ), Musical Instrument Museum Music Festival (AZ) and Pickin’ in the Pines Acoustic Music Festival (AZ) among many more.
 His music has aired on nationally syndicated radio shows like World Café, Nashville Bluegrass Breakdown, and Car Talk.

-Nolan currently performs his own songs solo, with the Walleye, with Muskellunge, and is the bass player in Tramps and Thieves.
+Nolan currently performs his own songs solo, with Nolan McKelvey Band, and with Muskellunge, and is the bass player in Tramps and Thieves.
 He performs regularly in the Southwest, and occasionally on the east coast.